Have you got that peelin feelin.

 On the DOWNSIDE, one superficial peel alone won’t guarantee great looking skin.

-Repeated skin peeling over a six week duration will show improvement, ideally a course of six to ten is recommended.
+Repeated skin peeling over six weeks duration will show improvement, ideally a course of six to ten is recommended.

 When applied these peels don’t hurt and there is virtually no recovery time.